saimon24/devdactic-ionic_login/README.md

 devdactic-ionic_login
 =====================

-Simple login example for ionic with AngularJS http://www.devdactic.com
+Simple login example for ionic with AngularJS

+Check out the tutorial for more information: http://devdactic.com/simple-login-example-with-ionic-and-angularjs/